The Authentic

 It’s in crisis because people think that you need an £8000 authentic guitar to make music on.

-It’s in crisis because what were living, reflective musics have become the cultural preserves of serious young men who unselfconsciously call themselves things like ‘Critter’ without apparent irony and wear very expensive dime-store clothing and have very expensive Depression-era haircuts while treating every Norman Blake or Tony Rice lick like it’s Holy Writ.
+It’s in crisis because what were living, reflective musics have become the cultural preserves of serious young men who unselfconsciously call themselves things like ‘Critter’ and ‘Bubba’ without apparent irony and wear very expensive dime-store clothing and have very expensive Depression-era haircuts while treating every Norman Blake or Tony Rice lick like it’s Holy Writ.
 They talk about ‘forever’ guitars, like 1937 Martin D-28’s, and endlessly debate subtle differences in tone in instruments while completely and utterly failing to get that any audience outside of guitar nerds simply don’t care.

 A guitar always sounds like a guitar to the 99.9% of the audience who actually matter.